Exercise a high degree of caution in Jordan due to the threat of terrorist attack. Pay attention to your personal security at all times.

 Australian officials adopt enhanced security measures when travelling to the Za'atari refugee camp and areas close to the Syrian border.

-Extremists have expressed a desire to conduct attacks targeting Western visitors in Jordan, and the Jordanian authorities have disrupted several terrorist plots targeting Westerners.
+Extremists have expressed a desire to conduct attacks targeting Western visitors in Jordan.
+Jordanian authorities have disrupted a number of terrorist plots in recent years.

 Recent attacks in Jordan include: